yourlastnamesoundslikeatypeofpasta/discard-token/README.md

 The server will listen on `http://127.0.0.1:5000/`.

 Each transaction now includes a `transaction_hash` field that uniquely identifies it on the chain.
+Transactions are signed using the sender's private key.
+Wallet addresses are derived from the SHA256 hash of the public key.

 ## Available Endpoints